-Whether or not you believe in their traditional, ancient philosophy, you may agree with this: leave your shoes at the door, and eliminate the dirt, bacteria, and allergies that enter your home!
+Whether or not you believe in their traditional, ancient philosophy, you may agree with this: leave your shoes at the door, and eliminate the dirt, dust, and contaminants that enter your home!
 If you want to keep your carpets in tip top shape, implement a ‘no shoes’ policy.
 You may be surprised at how much it makes a difference!

 Dragging it in No More (When You Leave Shoes at the Door)

 When was the last time you looked at the bottom of your shoes before dragging them all over your new crème colored carpets?
 Most people don’t think before they walk.
 They enter their homes, and enjoy the comforts of their living room, bedroom and kitchen without being the wiser.

 If you’re used to walking around your home with your shoes on, you’re potentially staining your carpet with the following: dirt, pollen, petrol fumes, sand, snow and rain.
 You could also be soiling your carpets with pesticides and animal excrement—yikes!
 Whether you live alone or have a busy household with children and pets, keeping your shoes at the door is a smart, fast and easy way to ensure that your home (and its inhabitants) are as healthy as possible.